 TRIPS AND VISITS

-The department offer trips each year that adapt to the course content that is being studied.
-Recent trips have included a Creative Composing day at Manchester University focussing on World Music, a Jazz Band performance tour to Disneyland Paris and the Eiffel Tower, concerts at the Bridgewater Hall and the Lowry Theatre in Manchester to see live performances of set works.
+The department offers trips each year that adapt to the course content that is being studied.
+Recent trips have included a Creative Composing day at Manchester University focussing on World Music, a Jazz Band performance at the Ribble Valley Jazz Festival, concerts at the Bridgewater Hall and The Lowry Theatre in Manchester to see live performances of set works.
 Whole year-group trips are organised for Year 7 to the Liverpool Philharmonic Key Stage 3 concert & Slavery Museum.
-Both activities link with the units of work in Year 7 on Instruments of the Orchestra and at the start of Year 8, The origins of Blues and Jazz.
-The Choir compete in an annual local Music Festival, this year pupils competed at the Burnley Music Festival to sing in the Thomas Witham Auditorium.
+Both activities link with the units of work in Year 7 on Instruments of the Orchestra and in Year 8, The origins of Blues and Jazz.
+The Choir performs at Prizegiving in St.George’s Hall and at the Cathedral throughout the year for school services.
 Community trips include the annual Carol Singing at Boundary Mill and performing at Holmes Mill for the Ribble Valley Jazz Festival during the May Bank holiday weekend.

 The department offers a rich variety of extra-curricular activities.
-This includes Choir, Chamber Choir, Folk Group, Jazz Band, Guitar and Ukulele Club, GCSE Jam Session, Dance Troupe, Music Theory Class and GCSE and A level tutorials.
+This includes Choir, Chamber Choir, Folk Group, Brass Band, Guitar and Ukulele Club, Musical Theatre club, Music Theory Class and GCSE and A level tutorials.
 QEGS Music students perform in the services at Blackburn Cathedral, showcase their performance and compositional talents during the recitals and concerts held throughout the year, and can be entered for the local music festival competitions such as ‘The Rotary Musician of the Year’ and ‘The Burnley Arts Festival.’
 The Music Department is committed to engaging with our local community and during the year we enjoy performing at the local markets, shopping centres and outdoor festivals.

 INDIVIDUAL MUSIC LESSONS

 The Music department employs a team of professional and highly skilled peripatetic teachers who offer lessons in the following disciplines; brass, woodwind, strings, percussion (including drum kit), piano, acoustic guitar, electric guitar and singing.
-Lessons are 25 minutes, scheduled on a rotational basis and there are 30 lessons per academic year.
+Lessons are 25 minutes, with the option of group lessons on some instruments, scheduled on a rotational basis and there are 30 lessons per academic year.